24-Hour Emergency

 You must follow several key steps to secure funding through the NDIS for your housing needs.
 Begin by understanding the application process, eligibility criteria and the types of support covered under NDIS funding.
 The amount of funding you receive depends on your individual needs and the level of support required.

-SIL is referred to as ‘assistance with daily living’ or ‘ADL’ in the NDIS Core Supports budget.
-It’s funded individually and the supports can be shared amongst everyone in a house.
+SIL is referred to as ‘assistance with daily living,’ also known as ADL in the NDIS Core Supports budget.
+It’s funded individually and the supports can be shared with everyone in a house.

 There are several different housing types: But which is the right one for you?